-The accounting policies set out below have been applied consistently to all periods presented in this financial information and in preparing the opening IFRS statement of net assets at April 1, 2009 for the purposes of the transition to IFRS.
+The accounting policies set out below have been applied consistently to all periods presented in this financial information.

 (a) Recognition and valuation of assets and liabilities:

 On initial recognition, assets and liabilities are recorded at fair value on the effective date the PGT commences administration of the asset or liability, which is the date of death for estate administration, the date of PGT appointment for trust administration or the date that the estate or trust assumed beneficial ownership for assets and liabilities acquired after PGT appointment.